-After six months struggling to adapt to Nordic cultural differences, weather, prices and language, Matei decided to leave Sweden for a more central country in Europe.
-Since Germany seemed like a reasonable decision, and after visiting over 30 German cities, Matei met the manager Nadja Perle and together, they decided to move to Cologne in order to reunite the band.
+After six months struggling to adapt to Nordic cultural differences, weather, prices and language, Matthew decided to leave Sweden for a more central country in Europe.
+Since Germany seemed like a reasonable decision, and after visiting over 30 German cities, Matthew met the manager Nadja Perle and together, they decided to move to Cologne in order to reunite the band.

-For three months the founder Matei Damian-Ulmu, had a hard time keeping the dream alive, but together, HK was a strong team and kept looking for a lead singer through countless auditions with more than 15 singers with musical studies background.
+For three months the founder Matthew Damian, had a hard time keeping the dream alive, but together, HK was a strong team and kept looking for a lead singer through countless auditions with more than 15 singers with musical studies background.
 In December of 2012, as a special Christmas present, the Brazilian singer Marina La Torraca (Synnoveriem, Avantgard) became the new front-woman of Highlight Kenosis.

 Right then, the band started to work on their third studio album, this time with Florian Mathes on the drums, Marius Roje on the keyboards and Matthew on the guitars and bass - as well!
 HK also counted on the vocal production of Amanda Somerville (Trillium, Avantasia, Epica, Kamelot).
 As for the hard work at their own studio, the sound engineer Amaury Laureau was the big-time savior!
 Starting April, the work moved from Germany to Holland, HK deciding for a collaboration, concerning mixing and mastering, with the famous guitar player, composer and leader from After Forever, Sander Gommans.